CiscoTestAutomation/pyats/docs/aetest/retry.rst

         def testcase_cleanup(self, retry, retry_count):
             pass

-# this testscript's resulting sections would look like this
+# This testscript's resulting sections would look like this

 .. code-block:: log